 Delta’s Platinum and Diamond elite status levels include “Choice Benefits” in addition to many automatic perks.
 Platinum elites can choose one Choice Benefit each year they qualify, and Diamond elites can choose three.
-In 2021, it was easier than ever before to qualify for Delta elite status and so I expect that there are many newly minted Platinum or Diamond elites wondering which benefits to choose.
-Here’s what you need to know…
+This guide will help you choose…

 Where to Find the Choice Benefits Selection Page

 The normal way to find the Choice Benefits page is to log into your Delta account on Delta.com and click around until you find it (Click SkyMiles… My SkyMiles… and look for Choice Benefits under Related Links).
 Alternatively, you can click here to jump directly to the Choice Benefits page.

 Platinum and Diamond elites can choose 1 Platinum Choice Benefit each year in which they qualify (Diamond elites can then also choose 3 Diamond Choice Benefits).
 Here’s the list of Platinum Choice Benefits, sorted in order of my preference: